tlswg/tls13-spec/draft-ietf-tls-tls13.md

 {{iana-considerations}}.

-An extension type MUST NOT appear in the ServerHello or HelloRetryRequest unless the same extension type appeared in the corresponding ClientHello.
+An extension type MUST NOT appear in the ServerHello or HelloRetryRequest unless the same extension type appeared in the corresponding ClientHello (with the exception of "cookie", as noted in {{cookie}}).
 If a client receives an extension type in ServerHello or HelloRetryRequest that it did not request in the associated ClientHello, it MUST abort the handshake with an "unsupported_extension" fatal alert.